nicholas-ko-zy/nicholas-ko-zy.github.io/_projects/mangrove.md

 ---

 # Mangrove Research
-_I worked with Dr Michiel Van Brugel, to understand why certain plots of land had more mangrove species than others.
-I used the `vegan` package to measure the range of different species within a research plot on Pulau Ubin Island._
+_I worked with Dr Michiel Van Brugel, to understand why certain plots of land have greater diversity of mangrove species than others.
+I used the `vegan` package to measure the dissimilarity of mangrove species within each research plot on Pulau Ubin Island._

 ## Goal
-Use bootstrap simulations to understand whether elevation or abundance or a combination of both elevation **and** abundance lead to the observed distribution of mangrove species on Pulau Ubin Island.
+Use bootstrap simulations to understand whether elevation and **abundance per plot** or elevation and **abundance across all plots** lead to the observed distribution of mangrove species on Pulau Ubin Island.

 ## Data
-#### Species abundance per plot.
+#### Species abundance per plot

-The species abundance value is already adjusted based on the elevation and abundance of trees species within each plot.
+We asked the question, "Does species abundance per plot affect the diversity of mangrove species?".
+The species abundance value has been adjusted based on the elevation and abundance of trees species within each plot.

 ![](/img/mangrove/sp_abundance.png)

 #### Species abundance across all plot

-Species abundance weighted by abundance across all plots, not just the abundance within the research plot.
+Species abundance weighted by abundance across all plots and land elevation, not just the abundance within the research plot.

 ![](/img/mangrove/all_abund.png)